| Code | Valid? | Reason |

 Cannot Instantiate Generic Types with Primitive Types

-Generic type parameters must be reference types (e.g., Integer
+Generic type parameters must be reference types (e.g., Integer, String).

 // List< int> list = new ArrayList <>(); // Invalid